HabibElahi1990/ExcelFileUploadWithPoiAndKafka/README.md

 # ExcelFileUploadWithPoiAndKafka
-in this repository we have an example and determine how to use apache poi for read excel file and save all items in mongoDB
+In this repository we have an example and determine how to use apache poi for read excel file and save all items in mongoDB

-* in this repository we have some module for main projects classes , kafka services , poi services and finally save in the MongoDb
+* In this repository we have some module for main projects classes , kafka services , poi services and finally save in the MongoDb
   * excel-file-upload
     * define controllers
     * determine project config